2022-2023 FINANCIAL AID INFORMATION

 Federal College Work-Study: The Federal Work-Study (FWS) Program provides jobs for undergraduate and graduate students who demonstrate financial need.
 FWS gives the student an opportunity of working on campus or in a community service position on a part-time basis.
 FWS students may work up to 20 hours per week.
 Pay rate is determined based on job type, job duties and experience.
 The FAFSA is required to determine eligibility, since the award is need-based.
 Please visit our website for additional information at Work-Study – CUH.
 Funding is limited as prescribed by the U. S. Dept. of Education.

 Federal Direct Parent Loan for Undergraduate Students (Parent PLUS Loan): This federal loan is a long term, low interest loan available to parents of dependent students regardless of income level.
 The FAFSA application is required to determine eligibility at CUH.
 The annual loan limit is equal to the cost of attendance at CUH less any financial assistance/aid the student is receiving.
 This loan enters repayment after the last disbursement of each year unless the parent requests deferment.
 Like with the student loans, the parent loan can be deferred while the student is enrolled at least half-time.
 Parents must demonstrate credit worthiness to receive this loan, as a credit check will be conducted upon application.
 The loan proceeds are divided equally between the fall and spring terms, unless otherwise indicated on the application.
 The student must be enrolled when the disbursements are received by the school.
 A separate loan application must be filed in order to receive these funds.
 PLUS Loan Application for Parents must be completed with the U.S. Federal Government.
 A PLUS Master Promissory Note is also required upon approval.
-If denied parents have the option of appealing, seeking a credit-worthy endorser (co-signer), or requesting that their student’s Unsubsidized loan be increased to Independent loan level.
+If denied, parents have the option of appealing, seeking a credit-worthy endorser (co-signer), or requesting that their student’s Unsubsidized loan be increased to Independent loan level.

 CUH Institutional Scholarships and Grants: All first year and transfer applicants are automatically considered for institutional merit-based scholarships.
 Students filing the Free Application for Federal Student Aid (FAFSA) will be considered for federal award programs as well as for need based institutional grants.
 CUH also offers several Signature Scholarships to eligible incoming day undergraduate students that require separate applications on the CUH application portal.
 More information can be found by visiting Scholarships – Chaminade University of Honolulu.